chauff/cse1500-web-transcripts/_lectures/css.md

 }
 ```

-For a more concrete (and advanced example), we can assign a width to the `grid-container`.
+We can also assign a width to the `grid-container`:

 ```css
 .grid-container {